-Status and Trends data include natural spawning escapement estimates (NOS and HOS), hatchery broodstock and release numbers, and harvest data.
+Status and Trends data include natural spawning escapement estimates, hatchery broodstock and release numbers, and harvest data.
 These data should be updated in ISIT on an annual basis.

 Key Assumptions about the 4 H’s

-Key Assumptions about habitat (productivity and capacity), fish passage (adult and juvenile passage survival), in-hatchery survival and fecundity, and SARs are also documented in the ISIT.
+Key Assumptions about habitat (productivity and capacity), fish passage (adult and juvenile passage survival), in-hatchery survival and fecundity, and smolt-to-adult returns are also documented in the ISIT.
 These assumptions are updated when new data are available.

 Decision Rules provide guidance to managers on hatchery and harvest management based on the adult run size forecast.